Restated Bylaws of the

 SECTION 1.
 NOMINATIONS AND SOLICITATIONS FOR VOTES

-(a) Nominating committee.
-The chairman of the board, or the president if there is no chairman, shall appoint a committee to select qualified candidates for election to the board of directors on or before the third Thursday of November each year.
-The nominating committee shall make its report on or before the third Thursday of December each year, and the secretary shall forward to each member, with the notice of meeting required by Article V, Section 4, a list of candidates nominated, by office.
+- Nominating committee.
+The chairman of the board, or the president if there is no chairman, shall appoint a committee to select qualified candidates for election to the board of directors on or before the third Tuesday of October each year.

 SECTION 3.
 ELECTION AND TERM OF OFFICE OF DIRECTORS